Mumbai’s Palladian Partners Successfully Sells 1 Lakh Square Feet of Commercial Space in Oshiwara District Centre within 30 Days | www.lokmattimes.com

 Mumbai’s Palladian Partners Successfully Sells 1 Lakh Square Feet of Commercial Space in Oshiwara District Centre within 30 Days

-PNN Mumbai (Maharashtra) [India], July 19: Palladian Partners one of the most prominent Real Estate partners in India, has ...
+Mumbai (Maharashtra) [India], July 20: Palladian Partners one of the most prominent Real Estate partners in India, has set ...

 At the heart of this ground breaking accomplishment lies ODC, a strategically located region that promises immense growth potential.
 With the Mumbai Metropolitan Region Development Authority (MMRDA) laying out plans to transform ODC into a vibrant mixed-use development, the area is poised to become the next Bandra Kurla Complex (BKC), Mumbai’s prestigious business district.